Can Co-Workers Be Real Friends? Things to Keep in Mind While Being Social on The Job

 Here are some tips that can help you with the distinction:

-1. Always listen more than you speak.
 One cannot stress the importance of keen listening when in the workplace.
-Many people find one-on-one time with their manager to be their opportunity to demonstrate their skills or savvy, and can end up talking more than they pay attention to their environment.
-How do you distinguish who’s the gossiper, and who’s the “forever victim”?
+Many people find one-on-one time with their manager to be their opportunity to demonstrate their skills or savvy, and can end up talking more than they listen.
 There’s a lot you can learn about someone from how others talk about them, and how they talk about others.
 Taking note of the “gossipers” is a dead giveaway and first level of sorting through the masses.

 Work friendships are a privilege, not a right.
 The only thing you owe your co-workers is the best professional you – a competent, on-time, and reliable you.
 For those that are lucky to share the more intimate parts, like how your relationship is going, your fitness goals, or even your hardships and challenges, tend to those with the utmost awareness always.